Baba tv uganda

 Table of Content

 After years of fear and hunger, President Museveni has ordered the army off Uganda’s lakes.
-President Yoweri Kaguta Museveni has directed that the indigenous fishermen will manage the lakes, assisted by the Uganda People’s Defence Forces (UPDF)’s Fisheries Protection Unit (FPU).
+President Yoweri Kaguta Museveni has directed that the indigenous fishermen to manage the lakes, assisted by the Uganda People’s Defence Forces (UPDF)’s Fisheries Protection Unit (FPU).

 By Samuel Mwesigwa | Jinja